 There (or just inside the cover), the author has written a “blurb” or description about the book.

 The book description includes just enough about what is going to happen in the book, to make the reader yearn for answers to all the questions flitting through his or her mind…if the author has succeeded in writing a captivating description.
+So how do you write a book description successfully?

-For self-published authors, it’s even more important to craft the ultimate book description, so that when people land on your book’s site page, they will be drawn to purchase or download your book.
+For self-published authors, it's even more important to craft the ultimate book description, so that when people land on your book's site page, they will be drawn to purchase or download your book.
+You don't want all the work you did writing the book to go to waste.

 So how do authors do it, you ask?
 In this article, we'll show you how to write a book description that sells, captivates, and entices the reader to keep reading.